ember-learn/ember-jsonapi-docs/README.md

     - If you are debugging failed builds, periodically clear out the contents of the `tmp` directory, and run the script again.
 Past failed runs can cause subsequent runs to fail in unexpected ways.\_
 1. Run `yarn server` in this app to serve the content locally.
 1. Run the API app with the newly generated local data by running `yarn server` in this app & then run `yarn start:local` in the `ember-api-docs` directory.

+## Backing up docs before running major migrations

+If you plan to run a major migration run `yarn backup` so that all the content are safely backed up to a timestamped s3 folder.